Geographic Variations in Crime Rates

 Factors contributing to heightened crime rates in low-income neighborhoods include limited access to resources, higher rates of unemployment, and lack of quality education.
 These conditions can create an environment where criminal activities thrive, impacting the overall safety and well-being of residents.

-See also Demographic Shifts and Future Crime Rates
+See also Media Representation of Crime Rates

 In these neighborhoods, crimes such as property theft, drug-related offenses, and violent incidents tend to be more prevalent.
 The lack of economic opportunities and social support systems can further exacerbate the cycle of crime, making it challenging for residents to break free from these circumstances.